ShawnDhaliwal/SENG265_A2/README.md

 HOW TO RUN:
 Download Checkwebsite.py
-Compile using a command like...
+Compile using a command like... \n
 "python3 Checkwebsite.py maxvisits 10 (url goes here)